replicatedhq/kURL/docs/arch/adr-008-weave-to-flannel-migration.md

 Users will be able to move from Weave to Flannel, but downtime will need to be scheduled to do so.

+A failed migration may result in a cluster down scenario.
-If a migration failed, manual remediation would be required.
+Manual remediation would be required.
 If failures were frequent (either in testing or after deployment) an automatic remediation/rollback script could be created.